-Designed to equip students with a solid foundation of theory and practice, the Coaching concentration will prepare students to assist leaders through coaching interventions and guidance, seek certification in leadership coaching through any of the recognized certifying agencies and build a consulting practice.
-Students who wish to complete the Doctor of Strategic Leadership with a concentration in Leadership Coaching will take LEAD 786 in lieu of LEAD 778 and LEAD 787 in lieu of LEAD 779.
+Designed to equip students with a solid foundation of theory and practice, the Leadership Coaching major will prepare students to assist leaders through coaching interventions and guidance, seek certification in leadership coaching through any of the recognized certifying agencies, and build a consulting practice.
+Students who wish to complete the Doctor of Strategic Leadership with a major in Leadership Coaching will take LDSL 728 in lieu of LDSL 708 and LDSL 729 in lieu of LDSL 709.

-UNIV LIB Information Research & Resources C LEAD 771 The Human Focus of Leadership 6 LEAD 772 Leadership Theory & Development 6 LEAD 773 Strategic Design, Planning & Implementation LEAD 774 Values & Ethics for the Leader & the Organization LEAD 775 Organizational Structure/Systems/Environment 6 LEAD 776 Global Strategic Leadership 6 LEAD 777 Future Organizational Designs & Leadership Styles 6 LEAD 786 Coaching as a Profession: History, Theory & Skill-Building 6 LEAD 787 Advanced Coaching Models 6 LEAD 830-846 DSL Project 1 each LEAD 860 Dissertation/Project Workshop (not required of every student)
+UNIV LIB Information Research & Resources 0 LDSL 701 The Human Focus of Leadership 6 LDSL 702 Leadership Theory & Development LDSL 703 Strategic Design, Planning & Implementation LDSL 704 Values & Ethics for the Leader & the Organization LDSL 705 Organizational Structure/Systems/Environment LDSL 706 Global Strategic Leadership LDSL 707 Future Organizational Designs & Leadership Styles LDSL 728 Coaching as a Profession: History, Theory & Skill-Building LDSL 729 Advanced Coaching Models LDSL 830-835 (836-846 as required) DSL Project